Hetarth02/laraquest/README.md

 > Note - It is required to be connected to internet for the CDNs to work.

-## Feedback
+## :memo: Feedback

 If you have any feedback, please reach out to me at hetarth02@gmail.com

-## 🚀 About Me
+## About Me

-Hi, I am Hetarth, the face behind Laraquest.
+:wave: Hi, I am Hetarth, the face behind Laraquest.

 I am my own teacher, and have self-taught myself with a certain degree of experience in working with Laravel framework.
 I am constantly pushing myself out of the comfort zone through this web development journey, seeing how far can I go.
 I am open to any collaboratory projects.